-Floor painting by Glauce Cerveira, executed in collaboration with her other half, the artist Theo Kaccoufa.
+Floor painting by Glauce Cerveira in collaboration with her other half, the artist Theo Kaccoufa.
 With big thanks to Bradite and Brewers.

-A fast paced video slideshow of the artists at work, transforming really bad floorboards into a walk-in painting.
-Music: Toc by Tom Zé.
+Watch a fast paced, 3 minutes video slideshow of the artists at work, transforming really bad floorboards into a glide-in painting.
+Music by the beloved Tom Zé.

 Mixed media paintings exploring pattern as a perceptual bridge between form and flatness, what we think versus what we feel, detachment versus urge.
 Oil, acrylic, pitt pen, printed fabrics, 2007-2009.